 Emerson Health has partnered with Honoring Choices, a nonprofit organization that supports adults in determining their health care choices.
 To find out more information about completing a health care proxy, please visit www.honoringchoicesmass.com.

 To complete your health care proxy, first discuss this decision with your chosen proxy.
 You can download the form from the Honoring Choices website.
 The form must be signed by two witnesses (the chosen proxy cannot be a witness) or notarized.

 Keep the original for your files and make a copy for your primary care provider.
 If you have been a patient at Emerson, you may also send a copy to the address below for inclusion in your Emerson Health medical record.

 Concord, MA 01742

-Emerson Hospital offers free appointments with our Social Work Department to assist in completing the Health Care Proxy.
-Please contact the Care Management Department at (978) 287 3170 to schedule an appointment.
+Emerson Health offers free appointments with our social work department to assist in completing the health care proxy.
+Please contact the care management department at (978) 287 3170 to schedule an appointment.